keank/Getting-and-Cleaning-Data/Codebook.md

 ## Measurements
 Only the mean and standard deviation (std) signals were extracted.
 These are the signals with "mean()" and "std()" in their variable names.
 The first term in the signal names identifies the signal.
 The second term identifies if it is a mean or standard deviation measurement.
-The third term gives the direction of measurement, if applicable, on the X, Y and Z plane.
+The third term, if present, gives the direction of measurement on the X, Y and Z plane.
 ###Frequency domain signals
 * fBodyAcc mean X
 * fBodyAcc mean Y